WebOfTrustInfo/rwot6-santabarbara/draft-documents/Biometrics.md

 as presentation attacks in first ISO standard related to these attacks, ISO/IEC 30107-1:2016 [^10].
 NIST’s SOFA metrics provide more details on these problems and possible attacks [^9].

-> This point is not widely known, which leads to some very common misconceptions.
-For example, a common criticism of biometric authentication is, say, "You can't reset a fingerprint."
-But this is based on the mistaken notion that the biometric data is just a kind of password or token, and overlooks the importance of live presentation of the fingerprint.
-In a robust fingerprint method, it shouldn't matter that an attacker can present a facsimile of a person's fingerprint; anything other than the person's actual finger (still attached to his or her living body) should not work [^15]

 [//]: # (adaptive/behaviorial biometrics - google's captcha, abacus)
 [//]: # (Technology will be get better over time to assure liveness)